RickCastle2018/wallets-manager/README.md

     transaction_id: 0,
     type: 'external',
     from: string, // address
-    to: object // see GET /user-wallets/{id}
+    to: object, // see GET /user-wallets/{id}
+    amount: string
 }
 ```

 ### Backups

 You know, without backups you can loose everything.
 So, see `/db/backup.sh` and `/db/restore.sh`. `backup.sh` should be set in CRON.
-Run instructions are provided in code.
+Setup instructions are provided right in sh code.

 ### Logs

-See `service/error.log` file and `server.js` for implementation.
+Are written to `service/exceptions.log` and `service/service.log` files.
+Implemented in `service/utils/logger.js`.
 In future we'll have monitoring system (alarms, graphana, etc.).